-Litigation can be expensive, stressful and time consuming – for many people, mediation can be the more manageable path forward.
+Lawsuits can be expensive, stressful, and time consuming.
+For many people, mediation can be the more productive path forward.

-Many practitioners and professionals agree that the courtroom is not the ideal place to resolve a family matter.
-The nature of litigation is adversarial – each party presenting his/her best version of the case to a judge who then attempts to determine the facts and render a judgment.
-Frequently in family law, this involves making deeply personal issues a part of the public record.
-The animosity created can have long lasting detrimental effects not only on the parties but also on their children, and can make co-parenting extremely difficult.
+Many legal professionals agree that a courtroom is not the ideal place to resolve a family matter.
+Litigation is an adversarial process.
+Each party presents his/her best case to a judge who determines the facts and makes a decision.
+In family law, this involves making very personal matters a part of the public record.
+Unfortunately, the process can have long lasting effects not only on the parties but also on their children and can make co-parenting difficult.

-In many cases, resolutions can be reached without ever setting foot in a courtroom – through mediation.
-Parents or spouses can agree to attend private mediation at anytime, regardless of whether or not a lawsuit has been filed.
-If a lawsuit has been filed, the parties will be ordered by the court to attend mediation as it relates to any pending custody or equitable distribution case.
+Alternatively, mediation provides people with the chance to resolve issues without ever setting foot in a courtroom.
+Parents or spouses can agree to attend private mediation at anytime even if a lawsuit has not been filed.
+On the other hand, if a custody or equitable distribution lawsuit has been filed, the parties will be ordered at some point to attend mediation.

-In mediation, the individuals take ownership of the outcome of their case, instead of placing their future in the hands of a third-party judge or arbitrator.
-Settlement can bring closure and allow all parties to move on – often without the resentment and expense that frequently accompanies litigation.
+In mediation, individuals take ownership of the outcome of their case.
+As a result, mediation can often bring closure and allow all parties to move on without the anger and expense that accompanies litigation.

-Contact our firm today to schedule mediation with our NC DRC certified family financial mediator.
+Contact our firm today to schedule mediation with Krista Stallard, our NC DRC certified family financial mediator.